mgallea/shopping-cart-exercise/README.md

-# "Shopping Cart" Project - Starter Repository
+# "Shopping Cart" Project

-A starter repository for the "Shopping Cart" project.
+A repository for a receipt generator for a small grocery store.

 ## Prerequisites